Now accepting applications for the 2019 National Western Stock Show!

-Applications will be open August 20th through September 30th, 2016.
+Applications will be open August 24th through September 30th, 2018.
 You will be contacted to do an interview either in person or by phone.
 Students selected for an internship will be notified by mid October.
 If selected, contact your academic advisor or department internship coordinator to register for internship credits.
 We realize that the Stock Show overlaps the first week of spring classes.
 While professors are normally willing to work with you during this time, if selected as an intern, it is your responsibility to contact professors in advance and arrange any necessary make-up work before you leave for the Stock Show.

 The Administration internship provides an opportunity for the student to fine tune a vast set of professional skills from basic correspondence, to project management, to hospitality and problem solving in a fast-paced environment.

-Desired skills and traits of applicants are self motivation, positive attitude, efficiency, attention to detail, strong professional customer service, friendly demeanor, and the ability to problem solve and work under pressure.
+Desired skills and traits of applicants are self-motivation, positive attitude, efficiency, attention to detail, strong professional customer service, friendly demeanor, and the ability to problem solve and work under pressure.
 Applicant must have a solid understanding of Microsoft Office applications such as Word, Excel [mail merge], and Outlook.
 Most importantly, must be able to have fun and keep an upbeat attitude!
 Candidates studying business administration, event planning, project management or communication would be ideal.
 This internship will consist of 2-3 days a week in October and November, 3-4 days a week in December and 10-11 hour days during all 16 consecutive days of Stock Show in January.

 The Coors Western Art Show is one of the premier Western art exhibits in the country.
 It features over 70 contemporary artists working in a wide range of media.
-Two separate gallery spaces and four major events allow collectors and spectators the opportunity to view and purchase work.
-The artwork is on display in galleries open to the public throughout the run of the National Western Stock Show, January 7-22, 2017.
+Two separate gallery spaces and several events allow collectors and spectators the opportunity to view and purchase work.
+Proceeds of art sales and other fundraising activities contribute to the National Western Scholarship Trust.

 Supervisor – Krista Hanley, Coors Western Art Coordinator

-Supervisor – Kendra McConnell, Horse Show Manager
+- Supervisor – Kendra McConnell, Horse Show Manager

-Supervisor – Debbie Thompson, Human Resources Manager
+- Supervisor – Debbie Rogers, Human Resources Manager

 The International Agribusiness internship is a unique opportunity for the intern to be involved with the National Western International Agribusiness Center (NWIAC) and the International Livestock Forum presented by CSU and the National Western Stock Show.
 This intern will be directly involved with promoting the International Livestock Forum and managing registrations for the event in addition to working on several aspects of the International Agribusiness Center.
 This will include preparing, mailing, and processing Ambassador letters, executing Ambassador benefits, building rapport with Ambassadors, and keeping the center stocked, as well as hosting international guests.
 The intern will be given responsibility to solve any problems that arise, while keeping the supervisor informed of progress.